A skull fracture is a fracture or break in the cranial (skull) bones.

 Basilar skull fracture; Depressed skull fracture; Linear skull fracture

-Biros MH, Heegaard WE.
-Head injury.
-In: Marx JA, ed.
-Rosen’s Emergency Medicine: Concepts and Clinical Practice.
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 38.
+Heegaard WG, Biros MH, Head injury.
+In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Rosen's Emergency Medicine: Concepts and Clinical Practice.
+8th ed.
+Philadelphia, Pa: Elsevier Mosby; 2013:chap 41.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.